alexweber/drupal_zentropy/README.txt

 DISCLAIMER

-I included some external javascript libraries that we use frequently at Drop Themes/Webdrop that may or may not be compatible with the Drupal license.
-They are all open-source and we use them in a bunch of our projects.
+We included some external javascript libraries that we frequently at Webdrop that may or may not be compatible with the Drupal license.
+They are all open-source and we like having them around!

 However, due to Drupal's particularities if this version of the theme ever goes up on Drupal.org they will be removed.
-That said, since this is mostly a person project don't hold your breath for that to happen!
+That said, since this is mostly a person project don't hold your breath for that to happen...